Damping of gravitational waves in f(R) gravity: Introduction

-As an attempt to restore the non-renormalization of GR, as well as to alleviate the cosmological constant problem, $f(R)$ theory is proposed.
-The model has two significant advantages: the actions are sufficiently general to encompass some of the fundamental properties of higher-order gravity while remaining simple enough to be easily handled; it appears to be the only ones capable of averting the long-known and catastrophic Ostrogradski instability \cite{Woodard:2006nt}.
-Especially, choosing the simplest $f(R)=R+\al R^2$ $(\al>0$) alone can provide an explanation for the universe's accelerated expansion \cite{STAROBINSKY198099}, and can be regarded as a candidate for an inflationary field.
+To address the cosmological constant problem, the $f(R)$ theory was proposed.
+This model has two significant advantages: the action is sufficiently general to encompass some of the fundamental properties of higher-order gravity while remaining simple enough to be easily handled; it appears to be capable of averting the long-known and catastrophic Ostrogradski instability \cite{Woodard:2006nt}.
+Especially, choosing the simplest $f(R)=R+\al R^2$ $(\al>0$), can explain the universe's accelerated expansion and serves as a candidate for an inflationary field \cite{STAROBINSKY198099}.
+In conclusion, $f(R)$ theory is a significant theoretical framework for modifying gravity and is worth further investigation.